yuribreion1/second-brain/docs/technology/github/ghf.md

   - Escape them with a backslash, like \* or \_
 - Suppose there's an HTML snippet that you want to include on your GitHub Pages web site, but Markdown doesn't offer a way to render it.
 What should you do?
   - Just add the HTML inline
+- What is the best place on a GitHub repository to find where you can help a project?
+  - The README file
+- What is the preferred way to ask for help or reviews on a pull request?
+  - Add comment in the pull request
+- What is needed before you can create a pull request on GitHub?
+  - Fork a repo, clone it, commit changes, and push to your fork

 ## Commands tested on the sandbox